 - High MOI

 - The sound at the impact is a bit dull

 - All adjustments can be overkill for some

-The Callaway Great Big Bertha Epic driver head is round and symmetrical and is easy on the eye at address.
-Geared for the player that has a repeatable ball flight and wants to increase distance and control off the tee.
+The Callaway Great Big Bertha Epic driver head is round and symmetrical and is easy on the eye at the address.
+This is the best driver for distance, geared for the player that has a repeatable ball flight and wants to increase distance and control off the tee.
 The ultra-light Triaxial Carbon Crown weighs only 9,7 gms and offers forgiveness and a high MOI.

-Callaway has always produced fast face drivers and the Jailbreak Technology allows the Epic to perform at its best.
-The bars stiffen the structure of the head, which forces the face to flex more, increasing ball speed.
-The optifit hosel allows for adjustment when required.
+Callaway has always produced fast face drivers, and the Jailbreak Technology allows the Epic to perform at its best.
+The bars stiffen the head’s structure, forcing the face to flex more, increasing ball speed.
+The opt-fit hosel allows for adjustment when required.
 The 17gm sole weight can be adjusted to vary spin through contact and is a feature the better player will incorporate on windy days to change the flight trajectory.
 The sound at impact is more of a carbon sound than the titanium sound of the XR16 driver.